Krunk-theduck/MachinePartyModLoader/README.md

 "C:\path\to\Machine Party_Windows\MachinePartyModLoader.exe" %command%
 ```

-Now every time you hit Play in Steam, it checks/updates the mods for you
+Now every time you hit Play in Steam, it checks/updates the mods and game for you
-first, then starts the game automatically — you'll never need to
+first, then starts the game automatically.
-double-click it again, even after a game update.

 \---